About Community Development

 Responding to the ever-changing needs of communities requires consultation, teamwork, creativity, and the development of programmes which aim to empower and include.
 Mechanisms and processes need to be in place to ensure that programmes/projects that are implemented are developed under a Community Development Framework.

-The Social, Political and Community Studies programme have established strong links with community groups and have worked with several community groups on a variety of community projects.
-Since 2017 Carlow College Students and Community Partners have come together to commemorate the lost lives of the Rohingya and to celebrate Rohingya resettlement in Carlow.
+Through our undergraduate programmes, we have established strong links with community groups and have worked with several community groups on a variety of community projects.
+Since 2017, Carlow College Students and Community Partners have come together to commemorate the lost lives of the Rohingya and to celebrate Rohingya resettlement in Carlow.

 The Social, Political and Community Studies Programme at Carlow College St Patrick’s will introduce a variety of modules which will provide students with knowledge, skills and competence to work in a range of community related areas.
 Many of the modules on offer are underpinned by the Community Development principles of collectivity, community empowerment, participation, social justice and sustainable development, human rights, equality and anti-discrimination.
 Modules include ‘Approaches to Working with Communities’, Community Concepts’, ‘Citizenship and Civil Society’, ‘Advocacy’, ‘Facilitation’, ‘Sociology’, ‘International Development’, ‘Negotiation and Peace Building’, Youth and Community’ and ‘Group Dynamics’.